mongodb/docs/source/administration/backups.rst

 quickly, they are not ideal as a format for storing backup data.
 Snapshots typically depend and reside on the same storage infrastructure as the original disk images.
-Therefore, it's crucial that these snapshots be archived and stored elsewhere.
+Therefore, it's crucial that you archive these snapshots and store them elsewhere.

 Archive Snapshots
 `````````````````